almonds0166/gauss/README.md

 # Relevant readings

-In order from abstract to specific
+In order from most abstract to most specific

 Year | Article title
 :---: | ---